HaithamMubarak/BindJS/README.md

 </ul>

 # Examples
-Note: More sample codes and descriptions will be attached.
+Note: More samples and descriptions will be attached.

 <p>Please consider the basic example below:</p>